AI SEO

 - The method has been presented at industry events.
 It delivers consistent market descriptions across models (ChatGPT & Gemini).

-Evolution: From Ranking to Entity
+AI SEO: Evolution from Ranking to Entity

 AI SEO is not a departure from classical SEO, but its logical evolution.
 Many established success factors simply gain new weight:

-- ✅ E-E-A-T as a Trust Filter: AIs hallucinate.
+- β E-E-A-T as a Trust Filter: AIs hallucinate.
 To minimize this, they prefer sources with high authority and expertise even more strongly than classical search engines.

-- ✅ Rankings as the Entry Ticket: Since many AI systems (RAG) access search engine indices, a classic top ranking often remains the prerequisite to even enter the AI's "Context Window."
+- β Rankings as the Entry Ticket: Since many AI systems (RAG) access search engine indices, a classic top ranking often remains the prerequisite to even enter the AI's "Context Window."

-- ✅ Snippet Optimization as Training: Those who optimized for Featured Snippets (Position 0) already master the concise structure required by AIs.
+- β Snippet Optimization as Training: Those who optimized for Featured Snippets (Position 0) already master the concise structure required by AIs.

 The Paradigm Shift: